cosmic-fi/cosmic-fi/README.md

-### Howdy there!
+### Hello there!
 Traveller👋

 ## It's me here, Yasin Vandry AKA _yasvan.

 ## 💻 &nbsp;Quick Self-Specs

 - 🤔 &nbsp; Exploring new technologies and developing programming insights mainly focusing on visual standards.
-- 🎓 &nbsp; Studying Computer Engineering at the University of Republic in Sivas/Turke.
+- 🎓 &nbsp; Studying Computer Engineering at the University of Republic in Sivas/Turkey.
 <br>

 ### 💻 Stacks I Work With